li-shangru/MinimalDarkTheme/README.md

 ## Introduction

-A minimal, clean and elegant dark theme.
+A minimal, clean and elegant dark theme for Chromium-based browsers.

 Color theme perfectly matches the dark theme on most of the websites, applications and OS.